marisa-edgar/beepboop/README.md

 ## Tests
 Describe- BeepBoop
+Test: "It should convert numbers to strings"

 Test: "It should return an array with a 0 if the number 0 is inputted"
 Code: beepBoop(0);
 Expected Output: 0

-Test- To make sure the user has only entered numbers
+Test: To make sure the user has only entered numbers

 Return- If NaN prompt the user to enter number

-Test- If number contains 1
+Test: If number contains 1

 Return- "Beep"

-Test- If number contains 2
+Test: If number contains 2

 Return- "Boop"

-Test- If number contains 3
+Test: If number contains 3

 return- "Wont you be my neighbor"